fastmovingtarget/misac/README.md

 # misac
-Trying to make myself remember how to do literally anything
+A web application to help learn music notation on the treble clef and how it relates to audible piano notes.